Puppy Parasites 101: What You Need to Know to Keep Your Pup Safe

 Shudder.
 It happens to all of us.

-Agnes Molek is a graduate student working on her Master’s degree in Biology through Chicago Zoological Society’s Brookfield Zoo connection to Miami University Oxford.
+Agnes Molek has her Master’s degree in Biology through Chicago Zoological Society’s Brookfield Zoo connection to Miami University Oxford.
 She has a Bachelor’s in Biology with a minor in Psychology.
 She is a veterinary technician at a small animal and exotic veterinary clinic and has two very energetic hounds named Kona and Kaiser.